Skip to Content

 Santo Domingo de Guzmán

-For a touch of culture, head to Iglesia de Santo Domingo de Guzmán – One of the more beautiful churches in Malaga, it’s a neoclassical construction on a centuries-old religious site.
+• Santo Domingo de Guzmán – One of the more beautiful churches in Malaga, it’s a neoclassical construction on a centuries-old religious site.

-Suggested Low Key Hotels in El Perchel
+Suggested Places to Stay in El Perchel

 Hotel Guadalmedina